benitomartin/youtube-llm/README.md

     <img src="https://cdn.pixabay.com/photo/2016/05/30/14/23/detective-1424831_1280.png" width="500" height="400"/>
 </p>

-This repository hosts an app developed using **Whisper** and **Langchain** that allows to create a Q&A assistant and video summarization.
+This repository hosts an app developed using **Whisper** and **Langchain** that allows the creation of a Q&A assistant and video summarization.
 The model's maximum context length is 4097 tokens (gpt-3.5-turbo).

 The App can be run locally but requires an `OPENAI_API_KEY` in the `.env` file